kwabenasapong/openpldoc/manual/source/projector.rst

     Source select dialog interface: Select whether you want all video source options on one dialog page or to use tabs to consolidate the inputs based on video group.

-Once you are satisfied with the settings, click on the "OK" button, otherwise click on the "Cancel" button to ignore changes and close the dialog.
+Once you are satisfied with the settings, click on the :guilabel:`OK` button, otherwise click on the :guilabel:`Cancel` button to ignore changes and close the dialog.

 .. _projector_manager: